XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• No minimum deposit required for self-directed accounts
+• No minimum deposit required for self-directed accounts.

-• No inactivity fee or deposit fee
+• No inactivity fees and no deposit fees.

-• No demo account for risk-free practice
+• No demo account available for platform practice.

-• No Islamic/swap-free accounts available
+• No Islamic/swap-free account options.

 BMO InvestorLineBMO InvestorLine